wchung1209/predicting_house_prices_ml_models/README.md

-# datasci207_final_project
+# Predicting House Prices with ML Approach
-Final Project Repo for DATASCI207
+This is a project repo for DATASCI207 project.